gustavla/sprite-packer/README.md

     sprite-packer -n test.cfg

-Now, edit this, save it and run
+Now, edit this appropiately, save it and run

     sprite-packer test.cfg

-Your sprite and plist will be generated.
+Your sprite and plist will now be generated.

 ## Requirements